pingcap/docs/tidb-cloud/backup-and-restore-serverless.md

 TiDB Cloud Serverless supports snapshot restore and point-in-time restore for your cluster.

-- **Snapshot Restore**: Restore your cluster from a specific backup snapshot.
+- **Snapshot Restore**: restores your cluster from a specific backup snapshot.

-- **Point-in-Time Restore (beta)**: Restore your cluster to a specific time.
+- **Point-in-Time Restore (beta)**: restores your cluster to a specific time.

     - Free clusters: not supported.
-    - Scalable clusters: restore to any time within the last 14 days, but not before the cluster creation time or after the current time minus one minute.
+    - Scalable clusters: restores to any time within the last 14 days, but not before the cluster creation time or after the current time minus one minute.

 ### Restore destination

-TiDB Cloud Serverless supports restore in-place and restore to a new cluster.
+TiDB Cloud Serverless supports restoring in-place and restoring to a new cluster.

 **In-place restore**